makarovdmitrii/Arduino/Lessions/readme.txt

-//Here we can find Ardiono lessions from skratch
+//Here we can find Arduino lessions from skratch